 - If it reads 150°F, you’ve found your perfect amount of time.
 If it’s too hot, reduce the time by 10 seconds the next time you heat milk.
 If it’s too cold, put it in the microwave for another 10 seconds.

-- Add the steamed milk directly to your freshly brewed coffee.
+- Add the hot, frothy milk directly to your freshly brewed coffee.

 - Enjoy!
 No complicated steam attachment needed.

-We hope these three methods have shown you that with simple equipment you already have, you can steam milk for coffee at home.
-No special barista-level machinery needed.
+We hope these four methods have shown you that with simple equipment you already have, you can steam milk for coffee at home.
+You don’t need any special barista-level machinery to froth milk at home, and even steaming milk only requires a simple budget espresso machine.
 You’ll be drinking a homemade latte before you know it!

 - How to make coffee while camping